-The demonstrator can also enrich trajectories with weather information and social media posts.
+The module can also enrich trajectories with the weather information aspect, and the moving objects generating the trajectories with the social media aspect.
 In this case, the user must provide the paths to the files containing the respective datasets.
-In Sections 2.2.9 and 2.2.10 we provide the specifications that said files must follow to be recognized and used by the demonstrator.
+In Sections 5.1.5 and 5.1.6 we provide the specifications that said files must follow to be recognized and used by the module.

-Finally, the demonstrator allows the user to save the output of the whole enrichment process in an RDF graph.
+Finally, the enrichment module allows the user to save the output of the whole enrichment process in an RDF graph.
 The content within the graph follows the schema defined by CNR's customized version of the STEP ontology (Nogueira et al. 2018) and it is saved to disk following the Turtle format.
 Note that, by using this format, the graph can be easily imported into popular triple stores (e.g., GraphDB) for further analysis and query processing.
-In Section 2.2.11 we provide details on the customizations we did to the original STEP ontology for this demonstrator.
+Section 5.1.7 provides the details on the customizations we did to the original STEP ontology for this demonstrator, while Section 2.4 provides an example of the content that can be found inside an RDF knowledge graph generated by the enrichment module.